symfony/symfony-docs/cookbook/security/form_login.rst

 the various config options.
 By default the form will redirect to the URL the user requested (i.e. the URL which triggered the login form being shown).
-For example, if the user requested ``http://www.example.com/admin/post/18/edit``, then after he/she successfully logs in, he/she will eventually be sent back to ``http://www.example.com/admin/post/18/edit``.
+For example, if the user requested ``http://www.example.com/admin/post/18/edit``, then after they successfully logs in, they will eventually be sent back to ``http://www.example.com/admin/post/18/edit``.
 This is done by storing the requested URL in the session.
 If no URL is present in the session (perhaps the user went